Skip to main content

 For Roca-Leon, the ten-day journey was a once-in-a-lifetime immersive opportunity he wasn’t going to miss.
 It allowed him and his classmates to experience Cuba like few ever have.

 “I probably won’t have a chance to do this ever again,” Roca-Leon said.
-“This is an opportunity that’s not afforded to everybody, not even everybody in every MBA program.
-Other MBAs that I spoke to from other institutions said they’ve never had the opportunity to do that.”
+“This is an opportunity that’s not afforded to everybody, not even everybody in every MBA program.”

 Upon arrival, students explored the island’s economic infrastructure.
 They toured multiple Cuban companies, including a clothing store for dignitaries, a national tobacco distributor, and a sugar mill that doubles as a power plant by generating heat that is then recaptured to generate electricity.

-While visiting the mill, a reporter from the nationally owned television network Cubavision interviewed Roca-Leon and a classmate about their impression of the plant.
-Roca-Leon was astonished at the plant’s upkeep, which still used machinery dating back from the Soviet era, with some machines nearly a century old.
+While visiting the mill, a reporter from the nationally owned television network Cubavision INTERVIEWED Roca-Leon and a classmate about their impression of the plant.
+Roca-Leon was impressed by the plant’s upkeep, which still uses machinery that’s nearly a century old.

 I’ve had the opportunity to do a lot of traveling in my life, and I don’t think any trip has been this impactful to me personally, quite like this Cuba trip has.